isaacyakl/remote-jackbox-player/README.md

 ![GitHub last commit (branch)](https://img.shields.io/github/last-commit/isaacyakl/remote-jackbox-player/master?label=last%20update) ![GitHub deployments](https://img.shields.io/github/deployments/isaacyakl/remote-jackbox-player/production?label=status) ![GitHub](https://img.shields.io/github/license/isaacyakl/remote-jackbox-player)

-Find and play Jackbox games remotely, even if you don't own any!
-This website allows you to randomly find people streaming Jackbox game sessions on Twitch and join them, or to directly enter a stream URL!
+Find and play Jackbox games remotely (even if you don't own any) all on a single screen!
+This website allows you to simultaneously watch a Jackbox stream and join the fun from one mobile device.
+You can find random game sessions hosted on Twitch and join or directly enter a stream URL (if your friend or family member is streaming their game)!

 Try it on your mobile device 📲